blakesmods/web/apps/web/content/wiki/1.12/mysticalagriculture/items/essence-armor.md

 ## Overview

-Essence Armor pieces are higher tier armor that can be upgraded using [Charms](charms.md).
+Essence Armor pieces are higher tier armor with greater defense and durability.
+Supremium tier armor can be upgraded using [Charms](charms.md) for additional effects.